 People I talk to are often overwhelmed by this information and are at a loss as to what to do about it.
 The consequences of climate change are huge, the timeline for creating change is tight, and there isn’t one silver-bullet solution.
 Thankfully, there are many inspiring people actively researching and implementing solutions.
-We don’t need to wait for a techno-fix or government buy-in to save the day; many of the tools we need to draw down that carbon and cut emissions already exist and are accessible to many.
+We don’t need to wait for a techno-fix to save the day; many of the tools we need to draw down that carbon and cut emissions already exist and are accessible to many.
 It’s time to get that knowledge out there and apply these systems on a big scale.

 For all us gardeners and farmers, one of the most effective, and sometimes lesser known, systems for capturing atmospheric carbon and cooling the planet is right up our alley – Carbon Farming.